muengermarvin/swc-group23/SoftCon2020_Assignment_1/Ex. 1/ANSWERS.md

 We chose the PMD.java class and in there the main file as a starting point to our analysis

-In the pmd-core folder was no class with a run button so it made sense to take a look in PMD.java class since the program it self is called PMD.
+In the pmd-core folder was no class with a run button so it made sense to take a look in PMD.java class since the program itself is called PMD.
 In there we found a comment above the main method that indicated that this was one of the starting points.
 We double checked for more main methods and found another one in the cpd folder.
 After a bit of research we found that cpd stands for copy-paste-detector.
 This must be another feature of the